JavaFXpert/quantum-music-playground/README.md

 The quantum circuit in this **Crash** clip contains just one gate, namely the **I** (also known as identity) gate.
 The **I** gate doesn't alter the state of a wire, but it's used here to set the number of basis states, and therefore steps, to 16 for this clip.
 The length of this **Crash** clip is now the same length as the **Kick** clip, so as each clip is playing in a loop, the cymbal and the bass drum will play together on the downbeat of the measure, followed by the bass drum playing on the remaining three beats.

-To see why the Cymbal, rather than the Bass Drum, will be played, take a look at the disabled **Phs shft** slider and notice the value of 13 at the bottom.
+To see why the **Cymbal**, rather than the **Bass Drum**, will be played, take a look at the disabled **Phs shft** slider and notice the value of 13 at the bottom.
 This indicates that the global phase angle shift, often referred to as *global phase shift*, of the quantum state is 13π/8 radians (292.5 degrees).
 This happens to correspond with the value of 13 to the right of the **Cymbal** row in the following image.

 <img src="./images/twinkle_crash_musical_sequence.png" alt="Twinkle Crash musical sequence" width=80%/>